Farahbh/ML/README.md

  Academic Pathway Analysis and Employability Prediction Platform

 ## Overview
-Change is an intelligent platform for analyzing academic pathways and predicting employability.
+Admissity is an intelligent platform for analyzing academic pathways and predicting employability.
 It helps educational institutions support students in their professional trajectories through data-driven insights.

 ## Objectives
 - Analyze admission, training, and employment data.